RichardByrne95/CI-MS4-TuckIn/README.md

 ### Features Left to Implement

 -   Use restaurant names instead of id numbers in restaurant url.
--   Allow users to change their email addresses.
+-   Allow users to change their email addresses (presents logistical and security issues).
 -   Ability to add multiple addresses to one account.
--   Add realtime updates of order status (cooking/on it's way etc.) to order confirmation page.
+-   Add realtime updates of order status ('cooking'/'on it's way' etc.) to order confirmation page.
 -   Add ability to add a note to the overall order for the restaurant.
 -   Add ability to edit notes/additional details.
 -   Add flexible minimum order amount.